thunderbird/webext-docs/cloudFile.rst

 .. api-header::
-   :label: Expected return value of event listeners
+   :label: Expected return value of the listener function

    .. api-member::